liferay-design/liferay.design/src/markdown/lexicon/core-components/labels.md

 order: 1
 ---

-<div class="page-description">Labels are a visual pattern used to categorize information providing quick and easy recognition.</div>
+Labels are a visual pattern used to categorize information providing quick and easy recognition.

 ### Usage